How to go on a London Walk

 A London Walk takes about two hours.
 They end at or near a Tube Stop.
 The walks always take place.

-The Day Trips to The Cotswolds, Oxford, Stonehenge, Cambridge, etc. will not be taking place this summer.
+Alas, the Day Trips to The Cotswolds, Oxford, Stonehenge, Cambridge, etc. will not be taking place this summer.
 Covid-19 has done for them.

 JUST THE FACTS – LONG READ